n-pelleriti/pelleriti/_posts/2025-12-01-borderbasis.md

   <figcaption>Runtime comparison (log scale) across different problem configurations.
 OBBA consistently outperforms the baseline BBA, with speedups increasing for more challenging problems.</figcaption>
 </figure>

-Of particular interest, the oracle exhibits **strong out-of-distribution generalization**.
-Models trained exclusively on degree-2 polynomials successfully accelerate computations on degree-3 and degree-4 problems—instances 10–100× harder than anything encountered during training.
-This suggests the Transformer learns structural properties of useful expansions rather than merely pattern-matching on the training distribution.
+Crucially, the oracle generalizes well beyond its training distribution.
+Models trained exclusively on degree-2 polynomials successfully accelerate degree-3 and degree-4 problems—instances 10–100× harder than anything seen during training.
+This means we can generate training data cheaply by solving easy problems, then deploy the trained model on problems that are significantly harder.

 <figure class="fig-white-bg">
   <img src="/images/blogpost_figures/ood_speedup-1.png" alt="Out-of-Distribution Performance">